-The School of Modern Languages and Cultures comprises the departments of Arabic, French, German, Hispanic Studies, Italian, Russian, and the Centre for Foreign Language Study; the School has also introduced a BA in Chinese Studies in 2011-2012.
-Its community of academics, teachers, and support staff aims to foster a world-class student experience in all its disciplines.
-Some 60 full-time members of staff are engaged in teaching at undergraduate and postgraduate levels, offering expertise in a wide range of subjects, including language, literature, cultural history, cinema and visual culture, and translation; this is reflected also in an exciting range of taught degrees at postgraduate level.
-The School's departments figure regularly in the top five in national league tables such as the Good University Guide and the Complete University Guide.
+The School of Modern Languages and Cultures consists of Arabic, Chinese, French, German, Hispanic Studies, Italian, Japanese, Russian, and the Centre for Foreign Language Study.
+Its community of academics, teachers and support staff aims to foster a world-class student experience in all its disciplines.
+Some 80 full-time members of staff are engaged in teaching at undergraduate and postgraduate levels, offering expertise in a wide range of subjects, including language, literature, cultural history, cinema and visual culture, and translation; this is reflected also in an exciting range of taught degrees at postgraduate level.
+Sections within the School figure regularly in the top five in national league tables such as the Good University Guide and the Complete University Guide.

-The School is also home to the Centre for Foreign Language Study, which offers non-specialist learners, including students, staff and members of the public, the opportunity to learn a range of languages from beginners to more advanced levels.
+The Centre for Foreign Language Study offers learners not taking a specialist degree in Modern Languages, including students, staff and members of the public, the opportunity to learn a range of languages from beginners to more advanced levels.